 12 Six days you shall do your work, but on the seventh day you shall rest, so that your ox and your donkey may have relief, and your homeborn slave and the resident alien may be refreshed.
 13 Be attentive to all that I have said to you.
 Do not invoke the names of other gods; do not let them be heard on your lips.

 14 Three times in the year you shall hold a festival for me.

 (Exodus 23:13 emphasis mine)

 However, there are a few questions to ask:

 1 Are there punishments for violations of this commandment?

 2 Did this command apply to foreigners?

 Not All Commandments Have Punishments

-The Torah is known for having some harsh punishments but what will surprise some people is that there’s actually quite a lot of commands that have no punishment–specifically I think you can make a case that only some of the negative commands have punishments and none of the positive commands have no punishment.
+The Torah is known for having some harsh punishments but a lot of commands have no punishment–specifically you can make the case that only some of the negative commands have punishments and none of the positive commands have punishments.
 The ones that do appear to have punishments are really just a lack of obtaining the benefit gained from the command.